caow13/BRITS/README.md

 # README

+It is a pytorch implemention of paper "BRITS: Bidirectional Recurrent Imputation for Time Series, Wei Cao, Dong Wang, Jian Li, Hao Zhou, Lei Li Yitan Li.
+(NerIPS 2018)".
+The paper can be found here. http://papers.nips.cc/paper/7911-brits-bidirectional-recurrent-imputation-for-time-series

 To train the BRIST model, first please unzip the PhysioNet data into ***raw*** folder, including the label file ***Outcomes-a.txt***.

 To run the model: